dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-versions.md

 `dbt-core` and adapter plugins use the `dbt-adapters` interface to coordinate new features and behind-the-scenes changes.
 New adapter features are defined in `dbt-adapters` (which `dbt-core` will use).
 These features are opt-in, meaning they only impact adapters that explicitly implement them.
 This allows us to independently release adapters, `dbt-adapters`, and `dbt-core` without creating a broken experience for users.

-That means that (unlike core versions prior to 1.8) the minor and patch version numbers will likely differ between `dbt-core` and the adapter plugin(s) you have installed.
+Unlike `dbt-core` versions before 1.8, the minor and patch version numbers might not match between `dbt-core` and the adapter plugin(s) you've installed.

 For example, you may find you're using `dbt-core==1.8.0` with `dbt-snowflake==1.9.0`.
 Even though these do not have the same minor version, they can still work together as they both work with `dbt-adapters==1.8.0`.
 Patch releases can contain important bug or security fixes so it’s critical to stay up to date.